How awesome is this??!!??

 Great for beginners.
 Very few intersections to navigate through.
 Gradual hill climbs and good opportunities for fast skating.

-Blue route: Indian Battle Park riverbottom – park at Baroness Picnic Shelter – loops range from .5 mi or .7 km to 3.55 mi or 5.71 km.
-Also has steep stairs for dryland training.
+Blue route: Indian Battle Park riverbottom – loops range from .5 mi or .7 km to 3.55 mi or 5.71 km.
+Also has stairs for dryland training.

 Great area for variety – lots of paths to choose from.
 Good for beginner/intermediate.
+Some short hills, but are easily avoidable if you’re not comfortable with speed.
+Surfaces vary from super smooth to bumpy.
 Lots of pedestrians, dogs and kids to watch out for.
 Debris from trees can cause hazards on windy days and is prone to flooding during rainy season.
 Great on hot summer days because of the shade from trees.

-Red route: Pt 1 – Green strip to Henderson – park at Sugar Bowl – 3 mi or 4.82 km
+Red route: Pt 1 – Green strip to Henderson – 3 mi or 4.82 km

 A nice cruise.
 Good for beginner/intermediate.
 Road intersections should be handled with caution, as some don’t have smooth transitions.
 Paths are generally clear but watch for gravel and pine cones.
+There are some sections where the path is terrible, but they are short-lived.
 Some short hills and opportunities for speed.
-South Parkside Dr. intersection is VERY dangerous for pedestrians… drivers are stupid and won’t be watching for you.

 A fun trail if you want to be seen by everyone!
-Make sure you take the trail furthest from the north side of the lake for the best ride as next to the lake has cobblestone.
+Make sure you take the trail furthest from the north side of the lake for the best ride (avoids most of the cobblestone path).
 Adjust your speed based on pedestrian traffic.
 These trails tend to be very busy.
+Keep to the right and announce to pedestrians what side you are passing on when you come up behind them.
 Cool air from the lake keeps you cool on the hottest of days.
-The south side of the lake has rougher pavement, but use it as an opportunity to push harder and get your sweat on!

 Flat, smooth and few intersections.
 Great for a beginner.
 Very little debris except at intersections.
 Better on weekends due to decreased industrial traffic.
-Path ends at the Ardene outlet store, so grab yourself some new derby socks before heading back.
 Very little shade.
 Not recommended on hot days, great for early morning skates!
+This leads to new trails in the far north side of the city.

 So for those who are about to venture into the out-of-doors, I hope this helps a bit.
 I would love to hear from others about your favourite wheels, bearings or gear you use outside.
-Found a great place to skate?
-Please feel free to share it and I’ll add it to my google map!
-I am also willing to share my map with anyone who requests it; just send me a message and your email.
 No more excuses, freshies!
 Get out there and skate your asses off!

 I tend to be a bit of a stats geek.
 It’s not my most prolific geek trait, but since starting roller derby and this blog, it’s slowly climbing the ladder within my nerdy personality.
 I pour over paperwork after every bout, connecting successful jams from my memory with the corresponding stats on paper and on occasion I dig through the stats page on my blog, to understand why people are chosing to read my stuff over others.